-A tax principal at Anchin and a member of the Firm’s Financial Services Practice, Private Client Group and Real Estate Industry Group, Jeff has more than 15 years of experience servicing corporations, investment partnerships, management companies, high net worth individuals, investment advisors, and family offices.
+A tax principal at Anchin and a member of the Firm’s Real Estate Industry Group and Financial Services Practice, Jeff has more than 20 years of experience developing and servicing complex partnership structures, corporations, high net worth individuals and family offices.

 - Tax Planning and Compliance